broadly/node-healthchecks/README.md

 >
 > -- Murphy's law

+If two parts of your application can fail independently, you want to check both.

-If you have static and dynamic pages, you want to check one of each.
+If you have static and dynamic page, you want to check both.

-If different pages use different database servers (e.g. relational and content), you want to check one of each.
+If different pages use different database servers, you want to check them all.

-If some pages use a caching servers, you want to check one of these.
+If some page uses a caching servers, you want to check that as well.

-If some pages use a 3rd party API, you want to check for one of these.
+If another page uses a 3rd party API, also check that.

-If pages are composed of multiple independent modules, e.g. the layout and body are managed in different layers of the application, write one check for each.

-In addition to pages, check stylesheets, client-side scripts, images and other assets are served correctly.

-If you pre-process any of these, check they exist and also contain some output.
+If your page is composed of multiple modules that can fail independently (say shopping cart and product list), you want to check each module.

+If something can fail that's not an HTML page, you want to check that as well.

+Stylesheets?
+Check.
+Client-side scripts?
+Checks.
+Images?
+Checks.

+If they are pre-processed, you want to check what was generated.

-Even if they're served from a 3rd party CDN, check them.
+If it's served by a 3rd party CDN, don't skip this check.

-If your application dynamically creates links to CSS/JS, check those links actually point to the right place.
+If your application dynamically generates links (to pages, CSS, JS), check those as well.

-You can have too many checks, but most likely you don't have enough!
+You can have too many checks, but most likely your problem is you don't have enough!